I Have Incorporated a New Company—What Are the Next Steps?

 - Copies of any forms filed with the government

-There is actually no legal requirement to have a corporate seal any more, but many corporations still purchase and use one to emboss the corporation's name on legal documents.
+There is actually no legal requirement to have a corporate seal anymore, but many corporations still purchase and use one to emboss the corporation's name on legal documents.
 You may also find that many banks still insist on having all the agreements your corporation makes with them officially sealed.
-So it’s best to purchase a corporate seal to avoid future hassles.
+To avoid future hassles, it’s best to purchase a corporate seal.

 Now that your corporation is set up, it needs to be organized.
 The organization of the corporation will be documented in the corporate minute book.

-The initial organization of the corporation will be achieved by a meeting of the corporation’s directors or shareholders, or by written resolutions which are signed by all the directors or shareholders.
-By written resolutions or at this first meeting, you will:
+The initial organization of the corporation will be achieved by a meeting of the corporation’s directors or shareholders, or by written resolutions that are signed by all the directors or shareholders.
+Whichever method you use, you will:

-- Formally approve and adopt any other organizational resolutions necessary to organizing your corporation.
+- Formally approve and adopt any other organizational resolutions necessary for organizing your corporation

-The new corporation may also need to register for PST for collecting and remitting provincial sales taxes, for Workers’ Compensation Insurance, for provincial Employer Health Tax, and for other provincial and/or municipal licenses.
+The new corporation may also need to register for PST for collecting and remitting provincial sales taxes, for workers’ compensation insurance, for provincial employer health tax, and for other provincial and municipal licenses.

-If your company will be hiring at least one employee you will need to register them and set up payroll deductions for income tax, Employment Insurance (EI) and the Canada Pension Plan (CPP) with the Canada Revenue Agency (for a step-by-step description see Guide to Canadian Payroll Deductions).
-For a detailed description of the hiring process see Hiring Employees in Canada.
+If your company will be hiring at least one employee, you will need to register them and set up payroll deductions for income tax, employment insurance, and the Canada Pension Plan (CPP) with the Canada Revenue Agency.

-Once you've done all these things, your new corporation is ready to do business.
-For more information on incorporation see:
+Once you've done all these things, you're all set.
+Your new corporation is ready to do business in Canada.